gbinal/meta/projects/great-place-to-work.md

 * Diversity
   * Code of Conduct
 * We're all learning
+* Things are hard.
+There should be a distributed support system for everything.
 * Everyone is welcomed to be curious
 * We have team wide principles
 * Welcome new people